anfelo/chilimycoffee/html/guides/my-game-engines-notes/painting-a-triangle-with-opengl.md

 ### The Triangle

-Finally, we have every thing we need to paint the triangle.
+Finally, we have everything we need to paint the triangle.
 For this we can use the `glDrawArrays` function passing the `GL_TRIANGLES` option

 ```c